Billecart-Salmon

 Champagne Billecart-Salmon is a medium-sized champagne house in Mareuil-sur-Aÿ, France.
 Founded in 1818 with the marriage of Nicolas François Billecart and Elisabeth Salmon, it is one of the few to remain family owned.

 The Cuvée Nicolas-Francois Billecart 1959 won first place in the Champagne of the Millennium 1999, out of 150 of the finest 20th century Champagnes.
 A magnum of the winning champagne later sold for £3,300.

 Billecart-Salmon was ranked tenth among major Champagne houses by Antoine Gerbelle writing for La Revue du vin de France.
 La Revue du vin de France's Guide Vert awards Billecart-Salmon two stars out of three.
 Billecart-Salmon Brut Reserve are aged in the cellars for 36 months before release.

 Billecart-Salmon champagnes have been reviewed favourably by wine writer Jancis Robinson.

-The current President is, since 2019, Martin Solibakke-Billecart who represents the family’s seventh generation.."
+Since 2019, the president of the house has been Mathieu Roland-Billecart, who represents the family’s seventh generation.